Origin of an anthem

 James Weldon Johnson (center) with friend Bob Cole (left) and brother Rosamond (right)

 By the winter of 1899, the 28 year old James Weldon Johnson was already one of the most accomplished people in Jacksonville.
 He had graduated from Atlanta University, passed the Florida bar, founded the state’s first African-American newspaper, and become principal of Stanton School, which he transformed into Florida’s first high school for African Americans.
 He had also started to make his name as a poet and lyricist, traveling to New York during summer break with his brother, pianist John Rosamond Johnson, to write songs for Broadway.
 That winter, the brothers created what became their most famous collaboration by far: “Lift Ev’ry Voice and Sing.”

-Johnson had been approached by a group of young men organizing a celebration for Abraham Lincoln’s birthday, an important holiday for African Americans, to be held on February 12, 1900.
+Johnson had been approached by a group of young men organizing a celebration for Abraham Lincoln’s birthday, an important holiday for African Americans, to be held on February 12, 1900 at Stanton.
 Johnson agreed to deliver an address, but he wanted to offer something more personal as well.
 He initially hoped to write a poem about Lincoln, but decided he did not have the time to do it properly.
 He took the idea to his brother Rosamond, and they decided to write a song for the celebration that would be sung by a chorus of 500 school children.
 As in their previous collaborations, James would write the lyrics while Rosamond set them to music.

 The ecstasy of creating

 Johnson at his writing desk.
 Image courtesy of the Alliance for Networking Visual Culture

 Johnson wrote about his experience creating the song in his autobiography Along This Way.
 The first line, “Lift ev’ry voice and sing,” came easily, and he then set to work finishing the stanza.
 When these lines came to him, he realized “the spirit of the poem had taken hold of me”: